 'Trying to explain the symptoms of ADD to someone who doesn't know about it is challenging, all the more so for a prisoner.
-There's always the thought that they'll think you're just making up excuses for yourself, that somehow you have a choice not to feel or react the way you do.
+There's always the thought that they'll think you're just making up excuses for yourself, that many somehow you have a choice not to feel or react the way you do.
 It's common for people not to believe you in prison.
-Also, by the time you arrive in prison, you've had many negative so experiences as a result of this undiagnosed condition that it can feel hopeless trying to convince someone else of it, if you even know vou have it.'
+Also, by the time you arrive in prison, you've had negative experiences as a result of this undiagnosed condition that it can feel hopeless trying to convince someone else of it, if you even know vou have it.'

-An interesting Swiss paper,23 highlights some of the attitudes of prison staff, which include a sense that ADHD is a 'fashionable' but also 'real phenomenon' that people can experience.
+An interesting Swiss paper,23 highlights some of the attitudes of prison staff, which include a sense that ADHD 'fashionable' but also phenomenon' that people can experience.
 Some tensions were articulated, which align with the aforementioned view that those with ADHD can be difficult to work with, and more likely to experience sanctions while in jail, including solitary confinement.
 James spent time reflecting on his experience of isolation, and how this impacted his personal progression.

 'At one point early on in my sentence, I enrolled in a college course.
 I was given assignments to work on in my cell in the evening.
 But I was so stressed by the feeling of being locked up that it impacted on my capacity for concentration.
-In the end I had to drop out of the course because I just couldn't
+In the end I had to drop out of the course because I just couldn't prison, suggesting the importance of sound to both prisoners and staff, alerting them to potential danger, and evoking certain emotions.